 When it comes to emergency funds – one size doesn’t fit all.
 First, remember that emergency funds are for unforeseen expenses.
 If you are in debt and can’t get out, you don’t have a problem with emergency cash funds; you have a problem with budgeting.

 Just because an expense only comes up once in a while doesn’t mean it’s an emergency.
 You only pay property tax annually, but it’s foreseeable.
 So are car repairs, home maintenance and most medical expenses.
 I say this because while you may not be able to predict exactly how much these items will run and when they’ll occur, if you look back to your checkbook over the last several years, you’ll see that every few months something comes up.
-You must budget for unknown but foreseeable expenses.
-(Read my review of You Need A Budget for a good budgeting program.)

 But there are true emergencies that are not foreseeable.
 Your house gets flooded.
 Your car gets stolen.
 You get fired at work.
 Your brother-in-law moves in.
 These calamities are hard to predict, but when they happen you have to be able to weather the storm.
 (You can buy insurance to cover most of these tragedies, even unemployment mortgage insurance.
 But you can’t get insurance for everything.
 Don’t kid yourself.)